mountaintofu/dotfiles/README.md

 ![](	/../main/screenshots/Screenshot_2025-12-06_09-25-18.png)

+Hardware: Lexar SL300 1TB (got it on sale, lol), and whatever laptop/computer I got my hands on.

 Put the themes into _/usr/share/themes/_ and icons to _/usr/share/icons/_.

 [ There are also other systems I've had from years ago (check ![screenshots](	/../main/screenshots/)) and a dumb one (![XFWM4-Standalone](	/../main/XFWM4-Standalone/usr)). ]